realpython/materials/top-python-game-engines/README.md

 Unlike the other samples, Ren'Py games are developed and run from the Ren'Py Software Development Kit.

-Visit the [Ren'Py web page](https://www.renpy.org/) to download the proper SDK for your environment (Windows, Mac, and Linux versions are available).
+Visit the [Ren'Py web page](https://www.renpy.org/) to download the proper SDK for your environment (Windows, macOS, and Linux versions are available).

 Then, run the Ren'Py Launcher using the proper command for your environment.
-Check out the [Ren'Py Quickstart Guide](https://www.renpy.org/doc/html/quickstart.html#the-ren-py-launcher) for the most up to date instructions.
+Check out the [Ren'Py Quickstart Guide](https://www.renpy.org/doc/html/quickstart.html#the-ren-py-launcher) for the most up-to-date instructions.

 To access the basic and full sample games in the Ren'Py launcher, click _Preferences_, then _Projects Directory_.
 Change the Projects Directory to the `renpy` folder in the repository folder you downloaded.
 Click _Return_ to return to the main Ren'Py Launcher page.